UmairKhalid786/OneValet/README.md

 ## Testing
 - #### Unit Testing
-  - Only devices usecases are unit tested
+  - Only device usecases are unit tested
 - #### UI Testing
-  - Only devices screen is UI tested
+  - Only the devices screen is UI tested

 ## Important Note
 - New Splash Screen 12 API is added